NCAS-CMS/cfa-conventions/source/cfa.md

 ## Identification of Conventions

-Files that follow this version of the CFA Conventions must indicate this by setting the NetCDF User’s Guide [NUG] defined global attribute **`Conventions`** to a string value that contains `"CFA-0.6"`, in addition to any other conventions that define other aspects of the file structure and metadata.
+Files that follow this version of the CFA Conventions must indicate this by setting the NetCDF User's Guide [NUG] defined global attribute **`Conventions`** to a string value that contains `"CFA-0.6"`, in addition to any other conventions that define other aspects of the file structure and metadata.
 For instance, a dataset which follows